 We know some graduate recruitment processes can seem daunting at the start, but we’ve worked hard to streamline our process as much as possible while keeping the standards you would expect for roles in policing.

 To join the police through our national graduate programmes, our recruitment processes have been specifically designed to get the best from all applicants so be yourself and enjoy getting even more insight into the role you are interested in.

 Police Now’s eligibility criteria

-To apply for Police Now’s National Detective Programme, you must meet our eligibility criteria.
+To join Police Now’s National Detective Programme, you must meet our eligibility criteria.